Ostorlab Github Action

 The Ostorlab Security Scanner GitHub App should be used in conjunction with an Ostorlab Github Actions workflow as explained in steps 1 and 2.

-The Ostorlab Security Scanner GitHub App is designed to help developers improve their code security by providing actionable insights directly in pull requests.
-This document provides instructions on how to set up and use the app.
+The Ostorlab Security Scanner GitHub App is designed to help developers improve their code security by providing actionable insights directly in Pull Requests.
+It integrates security into the development workflow with the main goal of pinpointing exactly what piece of code introduced the vulnerability, provide actionable insights and code suggestion that you can automatically commit.
+This document provides instructions on how to set up and use the App.

-9. The next step is to update your workflow to add an Ostorlab step to trigger the scan as described in steps 1 and 2.
-Update Workflow
+- The next step is to update your workflow to add an Ostorlab step to trigger the scan as described in steps 1 and 2.

 This guide outlined the necessary steps to successfully utilize the Ostorlab GitHub Action and the Ostorlab Security Scanner App, including generating a new API key, exploring various action inputs, installing the app, and viewing the results.